 - Organization Behavior

 - Quality control

 Many students who complete Ph.D. programs in the area of quality management pursue academic teaching and research careers at colleges and universities.
-While the U.S. Bureau of Labor Statistics (BLS) does not specify professorial salaries in this field of study, the agency reported that the median income for all teachers at post-secondary institutions was $62,330 in 2014 (www.bls.gov).
-Employment is expected to grow by 19% during the period from 2012-2022.
-The BLS projects a 2% decrease over the same time period in employment of industrial production managers, who may have graduate degrees in quality management and work in industry.
+While the U.S. Bureau of Labor Statistics (BLS) does not specify professorial salaries in this field of study, the agency reported that the median income for all teachers at post-secondary institutions was $63,000 in 2015 (www.bls.gov).
+Employment is expected to grow by 13% during the period from 2014-2024.
+The BLS projects a 4% decrease over the same time period in employment of industrial production managers, who may have graduate degrees in quality management and work in the industry.

 A doctoral degree in management science allows students to specialize in an area of interest to conduct in-depth research on methods and models to improve quality management.
 Graduates can work as professors, researchers, or industrial production managers.